-- Review and revise draft SMPP language related to this provision by end of Year 14. - Implement BMPs and track progress of BMP implementation.
+- Support QLP efforts. - Implement BMPs and track progress of BMP implementation, as described in the SMPP.

-The Village of Barrington Hills is committed to implementing the Public Participation/Involvement component of its SMPP.
-The Village of Barrington Hills's Public Participation/Involvement program includes: maintaining a process for receiving and processing citizen input; attending and publicizing stakeholder meetings; presenting program information at a public meeting at least once annually; and, publicizing IDDE reporting contact numbers.
+In additional to the extensive QLP efforts, the MS4 utilizes a variety of methods to allow input from citizens during the development and implementation of the SMPP.
+The MS4's Public Participation/Involvement program includes the following: maintaining a process for receiving and processing citizen input/complaints; attending and publicizing stakeholder meetings and the Lake County Municipal Advisory Committee, identification of environmental justice areas, and presenting program information at a public meeting at least once annually.

-- Review and revise draft SMPP language related to this provision by end of Year 14. - Implement BMPs and track progress of BMP implementation.
+- Support QLP efforts. - Implement BMPs and track progress of BMP implementation, as described in the SMPP.